dulei715/2Dim-Est/README.md

 Run: `src/main/resources/matlabcode/generateWriteTwoDimNormPointWithMultiCenter.m` to generate the multi-center normal data set.

 ## Data set preprocess

+[//]: # (Run:`dataset_test_important.DatasetMessageTest$preHandleData` to extract the Chicago Crime data set and the NYC data set.)
-Run:`dataset_test_important.DatasetMessageTest$preHandleData` to extract the Chicago Crime data set and the NYC data set.
+Run: `ecnu.dll.construction.dataset.Preprocess` to to extract the Chicago Crime data set and the NYC data set.

 Run: `dataset_test_important.ExtractDatasetTest$extractNormDataset` to extract the normal data.